wences-sanchez/Knowledge-Base/pages/Linux Fundamentals.md

 				- Solution:
 				  collapsed:: true
 					- `$ grep -lr '^root' /etc/`
-			- TODO Use `grep` to show all lines from all files in *users* that contain one or two letters `n`
+			- DONE Use `grep` to show all lines from all files in *users* that contain one or two letters `n` collapsed:: true
 			  :LOGBOOK:
 			  CLOCK: [2022-08-16 Tue 17:29:46]--[2022-08-16 Tue 17:35:28] =>  00:05:42
 			  :END:
 				- Solution:
 					- `$ grep 'n\{1,2\}' users`
-			- TODO Use `grep` to find all files that contain the string "anna" where nothing occurs behind the string
+			- DONE Use `grep` to find all files that contain the string "anna" where nothing occurs behind the string collapsed:: true
 			  :LOGBOOK:
 			  CLOCK: [2022-08-16 Tue 17:37:03]--[2022-08-16 Tue 17:38:41] =>  00:01:38
 			  :END:
 				- Solution:
+				  collapsed:: true
 					- `$ grep 'anna.' users`
+					- `$ grep -R 'anna$' users`
 					-
 			-
 		-